vk-cs/docs-public/docs/en/main/additionals/start/legal/legal-terms/legal-terms.md

 8.4.
 The Customer agrees that if, at the time of termination of the obligations of the Parties or termination of the Agreement, the amount of the prepayment made by the Customer for services exceeds the cost of the actually rendered services, the difference between these amounts is recognized as an advance payment of the Customer for other services provided by the Company under other (including future) contracts , except for the cases of written agreement on the terms of termination of obligations or termination of the concluded Agreement on other terms.

 8.5.
-A customer who is a legal entity or an individual entrepreneur, subject to payment for services by transferring funds to a bank account, undertakes, at the end of the Reporting Period, during which the Company provided him with services to provide him with access to the Services, to sign the Acceptance Certificate of the Services Rendered (hereinafter - " Act ") and an invoice (or a universal transfer document (hereinafter referred to as" UPD ").
-The Company sends the FRTD to the Customer through the electronic document management system (hereinafter referred to as" EDM "). signature (hereinafter referred to as "ES").
+A customer who is a legal entity or an individual entrepreneur, subject to payment for services by transferring funds to a bank account, undertakes, at the end of the Reporting Period, during which the Company provided him with services to provide him with access to the Services, to sign the Acceptance Certificate of the Services Rendered (hereinafter - "Act") and an invoice (or a universal transfer document (hereinafter referred to as "UPD").
+The Company sends the FRTD to the Customer through the electronic document management system (hereinafter referred to as "EDM"). signature (hereinafter referred to as "ES").

 8.6 The Customer undertakes to sign one copy of the Act / UPD and send it to the Company within 10 working days from the date of its receipt, or sign the UPD via EDM using electronic signature within the same time frame.
 Otherwise, the services shall be considered rendered, and the Certificate/UTD shall be considered executed.

 ## 9\.
-TERRITORY AND DURATION OF THE AGREEMENT
+Territory and duration of the Agreement

 9.1.
 The Customer has the right to use the Platform and Services in the ways described in this Agreement throughout the Russian Federation, as well as other territories where they are available using standard computer tools and programs.